-But how loud should your monitoring output be?
+Regardless of your setup, for the purposes of this lesson, how loud should your monitoring output be?
 Basically, if your room, your computer output level, and your speakers are properly set up, then the levels should be comfortable to your ears while you mix.
-Loud sounds will sound loud, quite sounds will sound quiet, and if something isn't working, you'll hear it.
+Loud sounds will sound loud, quiet sounds will sound quiet, and if something isn't working, you'll hear it.